 This can be done within a smaller case study context or a comprehensive workforce analysis.

 Allocating sufficient resources to the workforce planning effort is essential in the success of a comprehensive and fully implemented workforce plan.
-To help anticipate the time and resources needed, refer to the Workforce and Succession Plan Checklist | Text Only (RTF).
-The Tool is used to evaluate workforce and succession planning efforts after a workforce plan is complete and implemented, but can assist departments during the planning process to anticipate critical milestones that need to be accomplished.
+To help anticipate the time and resources needed, refer to the Workforce Plan Checklist PDF | RTF.
+The tool is used to evaluate a completed workforce plan, but can assist organizations during the planning process to anticipate critical milestones that will need to be accomplished.

 The project team will carry out the work of developing the workforce plan.
-A formal Steering Committee can also be established in addition to, or incorporating, the project team.
-Regardless of the formality of the team, reference Steering Committee Roles and Responsibilities| - Text Only (RTF) for guidance on roles and responsibilities.
-Although it may not be possible to establish a formal Steering Committee due to limited resources, the Steering Committee Roles and Responsibilities matrix can still assist in identify which division areas and/or levels of the department may be able to assist with the associated aspects of the workforce planning effort.
+A formal Steering Committee can also be established in addition to, or include, the project team.
+Regardless of the team formality, reference the Steering Committee Roles and Responsibilities PDF | RTF for guidance on roles and responsibilities.
+Although it may not be possible to establish a formal Steering Committee due to limited resources, the Steering Committee Roles and Responsibilities matrix can still assist in identifying which division/program areas of the organization may be able to assist with the associated aspects of the workforce planning effort.

-Text Only (RTF) (online version also available) may assist with efforts in collecting this type of information.
+Survey and Development Tool PDF | RTF | online version may assist with efforts in collecting this type of information.

-If strategic planning has not been completed begin the process by gaining input from division/program areas and stakeholders through meetings and/or surveys to complete one or more of the following:
+If strategic planning has not been completed, begin the process by gaining input from division/program areas and stakeholders through meetings and/or surveys to complete one or more of the following:

 Analyze the impact of the environmental factors identified in Step 4.
-Identify current trends to the workforce, and anticipate their future implications.
+Identify current trends to the workforce and anticipate their future implications.
 Compare the analysis against demographic trends that you will collect in Phase 2, such as age and retirement eligibility.